Do You Need to Pay Customs Duties and GST on Temporary Imports?

 - road vehicles, private vessels and aircraft.

-For further information about qualifying agreements, please contact [email protected].
+For further information about qualifying agreements, please contact feedback@customs.govt.nz.

 Carnets